jgallen23/obsidian-convo-gpt/README.md

 - OpenAI-only requests with per-note frontmatter overrides
 - Agent prompts loaded from a configurable agent folder
 - On-demand linked file reads for chat notes and agent prompts, with configurable supported extensions
+- On-demand HTTP fetch tool for explicit `http(s)` URLs with custom headers and basic API-call support
+- Markdown file save tool for creating or updating other notes with approval
 - OpenAI native `web_search`
+- Bottom-of-answer appendices for web sources, referenced files, and fetch calls when used
 - Jump links at the end of every assistant response

 ## Development